invenia/JLSO.jl/docs/src/metadata.md

 Okay, so we don't have DataFrames loaded and it isn't part of our current environment.
 Rather than adding every possible package needed to deserialize the objects in the file, we can use the `Pkg.activate` do-block syntax to:

-1. Initial the extact environment needed to deserialize our objects
+1. Initialize the exact environment needed to deserialize our objects
 2. Load our desired dependencies
 3. Migrate our data to a more appropriate long term format